NSW Control Guideline for Public Health Units

 NSW specific guidance

 In NSW, One Health Branch should be notified.
-During business hours, this should be via phone call to One Health Branch and out of hours should be via the Medical Advisor on call.
+During business hours, this should be via phone call to One Health Branch and out of hours should be via the Health Protection Medical Officer after hours on-call.

-The One Health Branch or Medical Advisor on call can support organising an expert panel discussion of a highly suspicious or confirmed case of rabies or Australian Bat Lyssavirus.
+The One Health Branch or Health Protection Medical Officer after hours on-call can support organising an expert panel discussion of a highly suspicious or confirmed case of rabies or Australian Bat Lyssavirus.

 Response procedure